Explainable Deep Learning: A Field Guide for the Uninitiated: Methods for Explaining DNNs

 where $\boldsymbol{x}$ denotes all input features, $\boldsymbol{x}_{-i}$ denotes all features except $x_i$, and the sum iterates over all possible values of $x_i$.
 The prediction difference, also called {\em relevance value} in the paper, is then calculated by

 where $\texttt{odds}(c \mid \boldsymbol{x}) = \frac{p(c \mid \boldsymbol{x})}{1 - p(c \mid \boldsymbol{x})}$.
 The magnitude of $\textrm{Diff}_i(c\mid \boldsymbol{x})$ measures the importance of feature $x_i$. $\textrm{Diff}_i(c\mid \boldsymbol{x})$ measures the influence direction of feature $x_i$, where a positive value means {\em for} decision $c$ and a negative value means {\em against} decision $c$.
-Compared to~\shortciteA{robnik2008explaining}, Zintgraf~\etal~improves prediction difference analysis in three ways: by~i) sampling patches instead of pixels given the high pixel dependency nature of images;~ii) removing patches instead of individual pixels to measure the prediction influence given the robustness nature of neutral networks on individual pixels; ~iii) adapting the method to measure the effect of intermediate layers by changing the activations of a given intermediate layer and evaluate the influence on down-streaming layers.
+Compared to~\cite{robnik2008explaining}, Zintgraf~\etal~improves prediction difference analysis in three ways: by~i) sampling patches instead of pixels given the high pixel dependency nature of images;~ii) removing patches instead of individual pixels to measure the prediction influence given the robustness nature of neutral networks on individual pixels; ~iii) adapting the method to measure the effect of intermediate layers by changing the activations of a given intermediate layer and evaluating the influence on down-streaming layers.
+The heatmaps produced with this method contain both evidence for and against the predicted class.

+The practitioner can use this method to gain insight into which regions in the input the model is sensitive to and how perturbations in various model regions affect the output.
+Compared to the other perturbation-based methods, prediction difference analysis applies a conditional sampling algorithm to determine which regions are perturbed with Gaussian noise.
+From a practical perspective, this leads to heatmaps, indicating both positive and negative regions of interest for a specific class.